Restaurants Near Rittenhouse Square for a Great Meal

 In a city filled with good Italian restaurants, Via Locusta is one of the best.
 Its fresh focaccia with whipped honey butter, homemade pastas, and specialties like a honey sweet stuffed onion baked until it nearly melts combine to make a menu full of great choices.

 The dishes are well-executed, the service is friendly and knowledgeable, and when you order so much that you have to take some home, it reheats well, too.
-For brunch or dinner, Via Locusta is a must-try.
+For brunch or dinner, Via Locusta should absolutely be on your list.

 K’Far